-Respecting someone means thinking about their feelings and well-being, because they have rights just like you do.
-It is important to remember that in the same way that you respect their rights, they should respect yours.2

-- 3. You are going to work in Buzz groups today.
-You can work with the person sitting next to you. - 4.
-Choose someone in your group to be a scribe i.e., to write down everything you discuss as a group. - 5.
-Choose someone in your group to report back to the rest of the class. - 6.
-In your Buzz groups think about the following questions: - a.
-How does a child show respect for his or her own body? - b.
+2. Def finition: -• Res specting someone means thinking about their feelings and well-being, because by have rights just like you do.
+It is important to remember that in the same way at you respect their rights, they should respect yours.
+2 3. are going to work in Buzz groups today.
+You can work with the person sitting kt to you.
+1. cose someone in your group to be a scribe i.e., to write down everything you cuss as a group.
+5. Cho oose someone in your group to report back to the rest of the class. õ.
+In y our Buzz groups think about the following questions: a.
+How does a child show respect for his or her own body? b.
 How does a child show respect for other people's bodies?

-2 Hurt, K. (2008).
+2Hurt, K. (2008).
 Soul Buddyz Club, Unit Guide 2.
 Growing Up to be Strong and Free.

-- 7. Still in your Buzz groups, think about the following: - a.
-What does it mean to respect ourselves?
+' .
+Stil in your Buzz groups, think about the following: a.
+What does it mean to respect ourselves? b.

-b.
 Think of examples of ways in which we show respect to ourselves.

 - 8. Being respected is a right.
 With that right comes a responsibility.
 In other words, while we have the right to be respected we also have the responsibility to respect others.
 Therefore, if we respect ourselves, we are able to respect others. - 9.
 In your Buzz groups, think about what happens to our bodies when we do not show them respect, for example, when we don't keep them clean, when we don't eat healthy food. - 10.
 An important part of respecting yourself is respecting your body after all, it's the only one you have.
 Our bodies are special and unique.
-When we respect our bodies we show that respect by doing the following: - We keep our bodies clean by showering or bathing every day and by washing our hair regularly - We eat healthy food, including lots of fresh fruit and vegetables. - We drink lots of water. - We exercise every day. - We don't abuse our bodies with cigarettes, alcohol or drugs.
+When we respect our bodies we show that respect by doing the following: - We keep our bodies clean by showering or bathing every day and by washing our hair regularly - We eat healthy food, including lots of fresh fruit and vegetables. - · We drink lots of water. - We exercise every day. - We don't abuse our bodies with cigarettes, alcohol or drugs.